 Co-chair, "Re-Framing the Renaissance," meeting of the New England Renaissance Conference, Amherst College, November 1990

 “Measuring Quality,” organized by Christian Fuhrmeister and Iain Boyd Whyte, joint Clark/RIHA (International Association of Research Institutes in the History of Art) sponsorship, Sterling and Francine Clark Art Institute, Williamstown, June 2011

 "The Historical Imagination of Renaissance Art," organized by Christopher Wood and Alexander Nagel, Sterling and Francine Clark Art Institute, Williamstown, June 2002

 Panelist, "Presidential and Scholarly Leadership in the Humanities," American Council of Learned Societies/American Association of Universities-sponsored Humanities Convocation, May 2006

 Other Professional Service

-Professor Courtright was on the Executive Committee of the Delegates of the American Council of Learned Societies, the preeminent representative of American scholarship in the humanities and related social sciences, from 2005 to 2008.
-She is currently serving a term on the Board of Directors of the ACLS (2010-2014).
+Professor Courtright is currently Vice Chair of the board of the American Council of Learned Societies, the preeminent representative of American scholarship in the humanities and related social sciences.

 She also has been Amherst College's representative to the Executive Board of the Folger Shakespeare Library in Washington, D.C., and served on the Nominating Committee of the Italian Art Society and the Society for the Study of Early Modern Women.